ccao-data/data-architecture/dbt/seeds/ccao/docs.md

 descriptions.
 Also describes which classes are included in residential regressions and reporting classes.

+To find the level of assessment (LoA) for each class, see the `ccao.loa` table.

 **Primary Key**: `class_code`
+{% enddocs %}

+# loa

+{% docs seed_loa %}
+Table containing the Level of Assessment (LoA) for each minor property class for each year.
+LoAs change over time due to legislation, changes to Assessor class codes, etc.

+Do *not* use this table as a definitive list of existent class codes per year.
+Please use `ccao.class_dict` instead.

+**Primary Key**: `year`, `class_code`
 {% enddocs %}

 # pin_test